 |Field-specific research (advanced)||2,000||1,500|

 |Promotion of collaborative and multidisciplinary research||1,000||800|

 Notes: These figures are just for reference.
 The amount of support will be adjusted depending on the overall budget.

-Applicants and their ICR should determine the budget allocation for equipment, consumables, and travel.
+Applicants and their ICR partner researchers should determine the budget allocation for equipment, consumables, and travel.
 In particular, when determining the travel budget, the specific circumstances of the research teams’ locations should be taken into account.

 3. Collaborative Research Proposal Guidelines